Hotmoka/hotmoka/tutorial/Takamaka.md

 > calls to its `concat()` methods, finalized with a call to `StringBuilder.toString()`.
 > So, why are those updates
 > not reported in `response.txt`?
 Simply because they are not updates
-> to the state of the blockchain but rather updates to a `StringBuilder` object,
+> to the store of the node but rather updates to a `StringBuilder` object,
 > local to the activation of `Person.toString()`, that dies at its end and
 > is not accessible anymore afterwards.
 In other terms, the updates reported in
 > the `response.txt` files are those observable outside the method or constructor, to
-> objects that existed before the call or that are returned by the
+> objects that existed in store before the call or that are returned by the
 > method or constructor itself.

 As we have shown, method `addInstanceMethodCallTransaction()` can be used to